Kacha (air base)

 Kacha is an airbase of the Russian Black Sea Fleet located in Kacha, Sevastopol, in Russian occupied Crimea.
 It is located 10 km north of Belbek Air Base.

+History

 The base is used by the 318th Independent Composite Aviation Regiment flying the Antonov An-26KPA, Beriev Be-12 and the Tupolev Tu-134A and the 25th Independent Shipborne Anti-submarine Helicopter Regiment which flies the Mil Mi-8, Kamov Ka-27 and the Kamov Ka-29.

 The base was used by the: